 First keyword, Pray.
+Pray.
 What should we Christians be doing as a result of this election?
 We need to pray.
 Christians should pray for peace, for salvation, and for repentance.
+Peace, salvation, and repentance.
 First, we need to pray for peace.
-There in 1 Timothy 2:1, notice what Paul told Timothy—Paul, the Apostle telling Timothy the pastor—“Here’s what you say to your people.”
+There in 1 Timothy 2:1, notice what Paul told Timothy—Paul, the Apostle telling Timothy the pastor—“Pastor Timothy, here’s what you say to your people.”
 “First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all people.”
-We’re not supposed to take the census data and go through the phonebook and pray by name for every single person—that’s not what he’s talking about here.
+We’re not supposed to take the census data and go through the phonebook, or something like that, and pray by name for every single person.
+That’s not what he’s talking about here.
 He’s not talking about all without exception, but all without distinction.
 That is, we’re not to make distinctions about the kinds of people we pray about because he says there in verse 2, we are to be praying “for kings and all who are in high positions.”

-Listen folks, let’s put our theology of prayer to work, right?—a theology of prayer, which makes sense only in light of God’s almighty power and his absolute sovereignty.
+Listen folks, let’s put our theology of prayer to work, right?
+A theology of prayer, which makes sense only in light of God’s almighty power and his absolute sovereignty.
 After all, if God is not absolutely powerful and absolutely sovereign, why pray?
 He is absolutely powerful.
 He is almighty.
 He is sovereign over everything.
 So let’s pray.
 Let’s put our theology to practical use by praying for the leaders of this world.
 Listen, no more fretting, no more fighting, no more anxiety, no more angry arguments.
 We pray.
-Paul wrote in 1 Timothy 2:8, “I desire”—you can see it there—“ that in every place men should pray, lifting holy hands without anger or quarreling.”
+Paul wrote, 1 Timothy 2:8, “I desire”—you can see it there—“that in every place men should pray, lifting holy hands without anger or quarreling.”
 Why “holy hands?”
 Hands that are dedicated to doing God’s work in a holy way.
-Hands that are dedicated not to our own devices, not to the pursuit of sin, not to the pursuit of selfish ambition—but hands that are holy, set apart, fit for the master’s use.
+Hands that are dedicated not to our own devices, not to the pursuit of sin, not to the pursuit of selfish ambition, but hands that are holy, set apart, fit for the master’s use.

 Jesus said to pray this way, “Our Father in heaven, hallowed be your name.”
 “Holy be your name.”
 That’s where it starts—by acknowledging the holiness of God, and we want his name to be recognized as “holy,” “hallowed,” everywhere by everyone.
 “Your kingdom come, your will be done, on earth as it is in heaven.”
 We want absolute conformity on earth to his will in heaven.
 No arguing and fighting among us.
 Instead, dignified trust in a sovereign God whose king, by the way—Psalm 2—whose king is already sitting on the throne.
 Folks, we need to stop thinking like Republicans.
 We need to stop thinking like the Evangelical Right.
 Or if you’re more liberally persuaded, you need to quit thinking like your party.
 We need to be thinking like God’s redeemed people.
 Jesus said, “My kingdom is not of this world,” so we don’t need to worry about the direction of all the kingdoms of this world.
 They’re all—all of them—are going in a Romans 1 direction.
 They’re eventually going to unravel.
 All of them have; all of them will.